nepi-engine/nepi_ros_interfaces/README.md

 -->
 # nepi_ros_interfaces

 This repository contains the public API for the NEPI ROS Interface.
-All NEPI-custom message and service definitions that are exposed to external applications are contained in this repo, along with ROS support files (e.g., rviz-config files),
+All NEPI-custom message and service definitions that are exposed to external applications are contained in this repo, along with ROS support files (e.g., rviz-config files).

 ### Build and Install ###
 This repository is included as a submodule of _nepi_base_ws_ and is built for NEPI devices using the build instructions contained in that project's top-level README.